nvkelso/carto-css-map-styling/README.md

 * **MSS** for the Map CSS styling definition.
 * **MML** for the datasources and their layering.

-    _NOTE 1: Map CSS MML spec can embed the MSS part rather than linking to external file (the default)._
+    _NOTE 1: Mappy CSS MML spec can embed the MSS part rather than linking to external file (the default)._

-    _NOTE 2: Map CSS MML spec can be implemented in either XML (Cascadenik) or JSON (Carto) formats._
+    _NOTE 2: Mappy CSS MML spec can be implemented in either XML (Cascadenik) or JSON (Carto) formats._

     _NOTE 3: Data source definition can be inline or an import in the MML.
 From cascadnik/carto 2.0. ¿Easy in XML format, harder in JSON?_